About the Editorial Advisory Board

 SHERM is currently accepting applications from qualified academics in the fields of religion and ministry to join the Editorial Advisory Board.
 If you have the credentials, training, and knowledge necessary to contribute to the high scholastic standards of SHERM, please contact the editor for more information.

 We accept applicants from all religious and non-religious traditions and backgrounds.

 Responsibilities of the Board

-As religious specialists in SHERM’s various fields of study, the Editorial Advisory Board is responsible for promoting and maintaining the high academic values and integrity of the SHERM journal.
-In addition to peer-reviewing manuscript submissions, as well as attracting new authors and new board members, the Advisory Board also provides guidance on journal policies, advertising, publication themes, conferences, publishers, academic societies, and other scholastic measures necessary for the overall growth and stature of the journal.
+As religious specialists in SHERM’s various fields of study, the Editorial Advisory Board is responsible for promoting and maintaining the high academic values and integrity of SHERM journal.
+In addition to peer-reviewing manuscript submissions that apply directly to their field of study, as well as attracting new authors and new board members, each Board member provides guidance on journal policies, advertising, publication themes, conferences, publishers, academic societies, and other scholastic measures necessary for the overall growth and stature of the journal.

 SHERM believes in contributing to and advancing the academic analysis of religion in all its varied forms, including the social scientific study of religion, religious philosophy, religious history, and theology.
 Being an academic journal, however, entails certain assumptions (or lack thereof), ethical and pedagogical principles, and scholarly practices.
 Therefore, the SHERM journal and its Board strive to uphold and promote the most stringent of academic ideals.

 SHERM's Editorial Advisory Board also acts as an independent ethics oversight committee, which will review every issue prior to publication to ensure each article adheres to SHERM's ethics and plagiarism policies.